ucan-wg/ts-ucan/README.md

  `uav`, UCAN version.
  ### Payload

+ `att`, Attenuation, a list of resources and capabilities that the ucan grants.

  `aud`, Audience, the ID of who it's intended for.

  `exp`, Expiry, unix timestamp of when the jwt is no longer valid.